 - You applied for naturalization or for a green card and have experienced long delays without any decision; or

 - Your case has been pending due to “administrative delays” for many months or even years.

-If this sounds like what’s been happening to you, contact immigration attorney in Los Angeles Joshua Goldstein today at (213) 262-2000.
+If this sounds like what’s been happening to you, contact immigration attorney in Los Angeles Joshua Goldstein today.
 Find out if a mandamus lawsuit might be the solution to these never-ending delays!
-Our experienced Southern California immigration attorneys can help you put an end to this uncertainty and help you resolve your immigration case.
+Our experienced Los Angeles Writ of Mandamus lawyers can help you put an end to this uncertainty and help you resolve your immigration case.

 Green Card Processing Time

 If you have been experiencing delays related to your immigration application, you should know that you’re not alone.
 According to the LA Times, federal immigration court backlogs are at an all-time high, and the sheer number of cases awaiting a decision in California are among the highest in the nation.